danswart/ryb-book/_book/150-philosophy.md

 1. Reliance on quality control departments rather than management, supervisors, managers of purchasing, and production workers

-1. Placing blame on workforces who are responsible for only 15% of mistakes while the system designed by management is responsible for 85% of the unintended consequences
+1. Placing blame on workforces who are responsible for only 15 percent of mistakes while the system designed by management is responsible for 85 percent of the unintended consequences

 1. Relying on quality inspection rather than improving product quality